aras-p/aras-p.hugo/content/blog/2019/01-clang-time-report.md

 * Almost half of it is just the same information, duplicated?
 "Register Allocation", "Instruction Selection and Scheduling", "DWARF Emission" and "...
 Pass execution timing report ..." sections are just emitted twice, but curiously enough, the other sections are printed just once.
 This sounds like a bug to me, and testing out various Clang versions in [Compiler Explorer](https://godbolt.org/) suggests that it started with Clang 7.0.0 and still exists on today's 8.0.0-trunk.
-I'll try to actually report it once I get access to their bug reporting system.
+I've [reported it](https://bugs.llvm.org/show_bug.cgi?id=40328).
   * Within the "Pass Execution Timing Report" section, there's a bunch of items that are repeated multiple times too, e.g.
     "Combine redundant instructions" is listed 8 times; and "Function Alias Analysis Results" is listed 21 times.
     I've no idea if that's a bug or not; I think I don't care about them anyway.